abc-datacamp/abc-intro-2-r/chapter2.md

 # Plot the pony.colors.f factor to see how often each factor appears

-# Ensure the levels are in the same order as the colors vector
+# Assign a new factor, pony.colors.f2, where the levels are in the same order as the colors vector